Mindanao

-Mindanao (/ˌmɪndəˈnaʊ/ MIN-də-NOW) is the second-largest island in the Philippines, after Luzon, and seventh-most populous island in the world.
+Mindanao (/ˌmɪndəˈnaʊ/, MIN-də-NOW) is the second-largest island in the Philippines, after Luzon, and seventh-most populous island in the world.
 Located in the southern region of the archipelago, the island is part of an island group of the same name that also includes its adjacent islands, notably the Sulu Archipelago.
 According to the 2020 census, Mindanao had a population of 26,252,442, while the entire island group had an estimated population of 27,384,138 as of 2024.

 Mindanao is divided into six administrative regions: the Zamboanga Peninsula, Northern Mindanao, the Caraga region, the Davao region, Soccsksargen, and the autonomous region of Bangsamoro.
 According to the 2020 census, Davao City is the most populous city on the island, with 1,776,949 people, followed by Zamboanga City (pop.
-977,234), General Santos (pop.
+977,234), Cagayan De Oro (pop.
+728,402), General Santos (pop.
 722,059), Butuan (pop.
 372,910), and Cotabato City (pop.
 325,079).

+The vast majority of Mindanao's residents declare affiliation to various Christian groups, tantamounting roughly to two thirds of the population, while the Islamic religion sums up the island's (and the country's) largest minority, which has been reported or estimated to represent from 15 to 25%.
+Ethnic minority groups in Mindanao whose members are predominantly Islamic account for most of Muslims in Philippines.
+The Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) stands out as the most predominantly Islamic region, where, according to the 2020 census, above 89% of the population identified as Muslims.
+Reports on religious demographics are often considered unreliable or inaccurate, though, as Mindanao is a deeply-divided society.
+Humanists, atheists, Muslims, and other religious minorities are concerned about discrimination, and human rights abuses have been denounced.
+Therefore, the appropriate methodology to access its ethno-religious diversity is disputed.
+The Philippine government's inherent failure to measure religious demographics is also argued by the National Commission on Muslim Filipinos (NCMF).

-About 70% of residents identify as Christian and 24% as Muslim.
-Mindanao is considered the major Bread Basket of the Philippines.
+Mindanao is considered the major breadbasket of the Philippines.

 Etymology

 The name Mindanao is derived from a compound word in the Maguindanao language: min, a past tense verb prefix, and danao, meaning 'lake'.
 Together, they translate to 'land of where the lakes are found'.
-This name is also associated to the Maguindanaon people, where the Sultanate of Maguindanao once held significant influence and where lakes with varying depths are also common among the provinces of Mindanao.
+This name is also associated to the Maguindanaon people, where the Sultanate of Maguindanao once held significant influence, and where lakes with varying depths are also common among the provinces of Mindanao.